School of Psychology

 The Youth Substance Use and Risky Behavior Lab is directed by Dr.%20Nora%20Charles and focuses on externalizing behaviors in children and adolescents, risk-taking during adolescence and young adulthood, the effects of stress on children and adolescents, the development of substance use disorders and juvenile delinquency, and community-based interventions for at-risk and delinquent youth.

-Dr. Charles will not be accepting students for Fall 2022 admissions.
+Dr. Charles will be accepting students for Fall 2024 admissions.

 The Child Routines and Behavior Lab is directed by Dr.%20Sara%20Jordan and conducts research on child routines as they relate to behavioral outcomes, particularly among young children.
 A primary focus of the lab's work has been on development and psychometric evaluation of assessment instruments related to children’s routines.
 Bedtime routines, and routines and behavior of children with chronic illness have also been examined.
 A secondary focus has been the broader interplay of child and parent characteristics such as maternal depression, parental stress, marital conflict, parenting practices and child behavior problems, with a particular emphasis on relations with child routines.